julzaza/wildwitchherbs/_posts/2026-01-17-modern-hormone-advice-vs-folk-medicine.md

 - emphasized post-menopause

 **Timing mattered more than dosage**.
 Herbs were part of a larger system: spiritual, social, and physiological.

+This same logic of restriction applied across gender and role, where certain plants were deliberately limited or prohibited — a pattern explored in **[Herbs Forbidden for Women in Traditional Medicine & Folklore](/forbidden-herbs-for-women/)**.

 ---